 According to a Forbes article, Millennials "seem to measure happiness not by the size of the paycheck, but by the richness of their lives and the moral or social value of the work they perform."

 Their definition of success is not necessarily monetary abundance, but more about the the capability to lead the lives they want.
-They particularly value meaning and life-work balance -- the same values celebrated at a fair trade outsourcing company.
+They particularly value meaningful work and life-work balance -- the same values celebrated at a fair trade outsourcing company.

 The combination of the flexibility of work schedules and the competitive salaries at call centers allow them to pursue other plans, hobbies, and interests.